-My research interests are in using information about protein structures to design new medicenes.
+My research interests are in using information about protein structures to design new medicines.
 I divide my time between academic research within YSBL at York and applied research at the pharmaceutical company, Vernalis.

-At Vernalis, we use the methods of structure-based drug discovery to discover new compounds which can be taken forward in clinical trials to treat cancer.
+At Vernalis, we use the methods of structure-based drug discovery to discover new compounds which can be taken forward in clinical trials to treat various diseases and conditions, including cancer.

 At York we develop and apply these methods to explore the details of mechanism that underpin aspects of the kinetics and thermodynamics of binding of ligands to proteins.